Hwenyi/obsidian-tts-read-anything/README.md

 ## Overview

-The **Obsidian TTS Read Anything Plugin** is a community plugin for [Obsidian](https://obsidian.md/) that allows you to read your notes aloud using Microsoft's Edge TTS API.
-It supports a variety of voices and locales, making it an excellent tool for users who want to listen to their notes while multitasking or to improve accessibility.
+The **Obsidian TTS Read Anything Plugin** is a community plugin for [Obsidian](https://obsidian.md/) that allows you to read texts that are difficult for traditional TTS to read directly, such as mathematical formulas or code snippets, using AI.

 ## Features